ajahne/blog/_posts/2017-10-24-javascript-functions-part-2.md

 - **apply**
   - you want to pass in an array of parameters vs specifying each parameter individually

 ### Conclusion
 Phew, not so bad, right?
 Right!
 In this post we have defined _call_ and _apply_, provided examples that show how to use each method, and outlined key benefits.
 By using _call_ and _apply_ we can reuse an object's methods, simplify function calls, and borrow constructors to create "class" based design.
-How might you be able to utilize call and apply in your programs?
+How might you be able to utilize _call_ and _apply_ in your programs?

 ### Additional Resources
-- Great definitions with examples from Mozilla on [call](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/call), [apply](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/apply), and [bind](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind)
+- Great definitions with examples from Mozilla on [call](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/call) and [apply](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/apply)
 - TL;DR overview of call/apply/bind from [codeplanet](https://codeplanet.io/javascript-apply-vs-call-vs-bind)
-- An in depth walkthrough by [JavascriptIsSexy](http://javascriptissexy.com/javascript-apply-call-and-bind-methods-are-essential-for-javascript-professionals/) on all three essential methods
+- An in depth walkthrough by [JavascriptIsSexy](http://javascriptissexy.com/javascript-apply-call-and-bind-methods-are-essential-for-javascript-professionals/) on all _call_, _apply_, and _bind_